 - 18432 – the amount of data transferred under the request, in bytes;

-- Unknow Bot (http://www.unknow.com/bot; [email protected]) – data about the robot, or a real person who visited the site.
+- Unknown Bot (http://www.unknow.com/bot; [email protected]) – data about the robot or a real person who visited the site.
 If it is a person, will be displayed OS, type of device, etc. In the specific example, a robot parser belonging to the resource unknow.com visited the site.

-Thus, we learned that from IP address 126.96.36.199, on the twenty-first of November, 2017, at three hours, twenty-one minutes and eight seconds, our site was visited by a bot belonging to another web resource.
-It sent a data request, and received 18432 bytes of information.
+Thus, we learned that from IP address 220.127.116.11, on November 21st, 2017, at three hours, twenty-one minutes, and eight seconds, our site was visited by a bot belonging to another web resource.
+It sent a data request and received 18432 bytes of information.

 You can see the error logs in the file with a telling name – error.log.
 They look like this: